sillycowvalley/TTLSim/Documentation/Blinky/Blinky_TTL_CPU.md

 - `/CS` is driven directly by `RSP_EN` (both active-low) — the RAM is selected exactly on push/pop/R@ cycles and its bus is high-Z on every idle cycle.
 - Timing margin: /WE deasserts at the cycle-ending edge; the address moves only after counter-plus-mux propagation, while /WE rises after one PLD propagation delay — /WE is high before the address moves.
 Enormous margin at demo clock rates; only a very fast clock would want a bounded write pulse.
+- **High-clock provision — quarter-cycle WRPH.** WRPH = /CLK gives write addresses half a period to settle: ample at demo clocks, and typical-silicon clean to ~5 MHz, but worst-case-datasheet timing at 4 MHz nicks the half-window on the BP-adder write path.
+The provision is to narrow WRPH to the **final quarter-cycle** — one AND of /CLK with the 2× tap the clock divider chain already carries — giving every write address 3T/4 of settle.
+One gate, one net, and it upgrades all phase-gated writes (return-stack lanes, data stack, D-mem) together.
+Not fitted until the clock target demands it.

 ## Data-in and lane sources